scottrlarson/profession/content/services/data/transfers.md

 {{% service-range item-min="$50" item-max="$200" %}}

 ## Email Transfer
-If you are having trouble moving your mail from one service to another I have special tools and expertise in transferring POP and IMAP mail from one storage location to another.
+If you are having trouble moving your mail from one service to another, I have special tools and expertise in transferring POP and IMAP mail.

 {{% service-quote %}}